cspi-git/tutorials/README.md

 - How to have an unlimited disposable gmail?
 - How to have an unlimited email address in one roof?
 - How to have an unlimited gmail using a single gmail?
+- How to have a Linux shell in your Android?
+- How to convert your code in any programming language?

 ## License
 MIT © I2rys